toonketels/grunt-presentation/presentation/grunt-presentation.md

 ### Logging and failing

-To keep consistent terminal output we use `grunt.log`, 'grunt.verbose' and `grunt.fail` when communicating to user.
+To keep consistent terminal output we use `grunt.log`, `grunt.verbose` and `grunt.fail` when communicating to user.

     grunt.log.writeln('My message');